tonk03/samplescramble/README.md

 ## How It Works
 1. **Player Searches for Tracks**:
-   - The player initiates a search by entering a query (e.g., a song name) in the app.
+   - The player initiates a search by entering a query (e.g., a song name) in the search bar.
    - The query is sent to the backend via the /api/search endpoint.

 2. **Backend Handles Spotify API Authentication**: